fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

 ### 11/14: NO CLASS!
 NO READINGS!!
 NO REFLECTIONS!!!

 ### 11/16: Environmental Ethics + Landscape Stories
 Something of a smorgasbord for today.
+As always, read to see how nature is used/portrayed in whatever readings you select.
+What does nature mean to the author?
+How is it represented?

+Everyone should read both the Leopold and Carson directly below, and then pick one of two  from each of the following section.
+Remember, it's your job to show me you're engaged with the readings via reflections and class participation.

 - Aldo Leopold, "The River of the Mother of God" (176--181); "The Land Ethic" from _Sand County Almanac_ (181--195).
 - Rachel Carson, _Silent Spring_, 5--37.